 1. STD’s are a public health risk.

 STD rates are increasing at rapid rates and the youth are particularly susceptible.
 Many infections can cause irreversible damage to your body and health.
-The CDC estimates nearly 20 million new infections occur each year and that 50% of them are ages 15-24.
+The CDC estimates nearly 20 million new infections occur each year and that 50% of them are in people ages 15-24.
 (Read the CDC fact sheet here!)

 2. STD’s are expensive.